Bedrock-OSS/bedrock-wiki/docs/concepts/emojis.md

 ## Custom Emojis

-::: warning
+::: warning NOTE:
 This method is not officially supported.
-Use with caution on the Marketplace!
+While many creators use it on the Marketplace, caution is advised.
 :::

 To make a custom emoji, we use a very similar method to the pre-built emoji, except instead of using the Microsoft sprite-sheets, we overwrite them with our own!
-Some _character-slots_ are already used up with the emoji above, but there are blank slots we can use.
+Some _character-slots_ are already used up with the emojis above, but there are blank slots we can use.

-Please note that the following files have been annotated with slot information: If you use them directly, existing Emoji will have numbers added on top of them.
-If you need the original sprite-sheets, you can get them from the Vanilla Resources on your system (not included in the Vanilla Resource Pack downloads).

-To get started, you should download the sprite-sheets, and move them into the fonts folder.
+To get started, download the sprite-sheets below, and move them into the fonts folder.

-Two sprite-sheets are provided for each glyph-target: One that accurately reflects vanilla, and a second version which has been annotated with hex information, for easily finding the correct character.
+Two sprite sheets are provided for each glyph target: one annotated with hex information for easily find the correct character, and a second version that accurately reflects Vanilla.
+To avoid numbers over existing emojis, use the second version.
+Below, you'll also find an edited sample with some custom emojis for free-use.

 ### Glyph E0